ToastyMod/datarender/README.md

 ![](https://i.gyazo.com/6f82cbea09912adce681957ec7204508.png)

 # How it works
-the selected file is read in groups of 3 as float values (a vector3 of floats) those are used as 3D vectors which are popped into a vertex buffer and rendered.
+The selected file is read in groups of 3 as float values (a vector3 of floats) those are used as 3D vectors which are popped into a vertex buffer and rendered.

 # Why?